thesujalpatel/Gitgenix/CONTRIBUTING.md

-# Contributing to Arcadia
+# Contributing to Gitgenix

-Thank you for your interest in contributing to Arcadia!
+Thank you for your interest in contributing to Gitgenix!
 This document provides guidelines and instructions for contributors.

 ## 🚀 Getting Started